vitessio/website/content/en/docs/20.0/user-guides/schema-changes/validating-migrations.md

 existing schema to the desired schema.
 Since the Online DDL is also a VReplication workflow, we can use `VDiff` to validate that the transformed table and original table are in sync.

 `VDiff`s can only be run on schema migrations created with the `--postpone-completion` flag.
-You should run the `VDiff` once your schema migration has its `ready_to_complete` set to `1`.
+You should run `VDiff` once your schema migration has its `ready_to_complete` set to `1`.

 Here is an example of how you can run a `VDiff` on a schema migration: